ICanBoogie/Session/README.md

 [![Code Coverage](https://img.shields.io/coveralls/ICanBoogie/Session/master.svg)](https://coveralls.io/r/ICanBoogie/Session)
 [![Packagist](https://img.shields.io/packagist/dt/icanboogie/session.svg)](https://packagist.org/packages/icanboogie/session)

 The **icanboogie/session** package provides an interface to easily manage PHP sessions.
 You create a session instance with the desired options and the session is automatically started when reading or writing.
 The session instance is used as an array, just like `$_SESSION`.
 You can provide _session segments_ to your components so that they have a safe place to store their own session values.
+Flash values can be used in the session and its segments.
 Finally, you can use the _session token_ with unsafe HTTP methods to prevent [CSRF][].

 It is important to keep in mind that the session instance it basically mapping the `$_SESSION` array and `session_*` functions, thus you don't need to change anything in your application setup.
-You may use Redis to store sessions and some other fancy session handler, it makes no difference.
+You may use Redis to store sessions and some fancy session handler, it makes no difference.

 The following code demonstrates some usages of the session instance: